Empower Your Practice

 To make sure that your medical staff training is effective and you don't waste any resources, it's vital to start with creating a medical staff training plan.

-• Choose a medical staff training format.
-Training formats include seminars, videos, e-learning, reading materials, experts, and internal employees teaching your medical staff.
-In most cases, combined training formats work best.
+• Choose a Training Format.
+Training formats include seminars, videos, e-learning, reading materials, and internal peer-led sessions.
+In most cases, a blended approach combining different formats works best for adult learners.

 #2.
 Listen to What Your Staff Has to Say